 John Doe Lawsuit Example

 Someone has written a fake or defamatory review about your business on Yelp!, RipOffReport, Google or another platform.
-Now, your business is suffering, and you want to file a defamation lawsuit to get the fake or defamatory review removed or discover who posted the anonymous review.
-John Doe lawsuits are also used when an anonymous poster creates a defamatory YouTube video, website, or defamatory commentary on your social media page.
-Since you don’t know the identity of the person who wrote the review, you can file a John Doe lawsuit.
+Now, your business is suffering, and you want to file a defamation lawsuit to get the fake or defamatory review removed, but first you need to discover who posted the anonymous review.
+Enter John Doe lawsuits!
+These lawsuits can also be used when an anonymous poster creates a defamatory YouTube video, website, or defamatory commentary on your social media page.

 Filing A John Doe Lawsuit